secwexen/secwexen/.github/profile/README.md

 ---

 ## Achievements & Contributions

 - Participated in several CTFs and cybersecurity competitions.
 - Contributed to open-source security tools.
 - I write technical notes and conduct research on ethical hacking.
+- I regularly follow and read articles published on cybersecurity blogs.
+- Conducts research in network security, reverse engineering, and malware analysis.
+- Performed vulnerability analyses and developed Proof of Concept (PoC) exploits.

 ---